 What are the chances of getting a job?

-Most locksmiths employed by small businesses
+Most locksmiths work for private businesses

 - Ministry of Business, Innovation and Employment, '2006-2014 Occupation Data' (prepared for Careers New Zealand), 2015.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Locksmiths may progress to set up their own locksmith business, or move into management roles

 Locksmiths can specialise in roles such as:

 - Automotive locksmiths work with vehicle security systems, computers and keys, including transponder and proximity keys.